allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 `input` event, where one is interested in knowing what the current value is, the above-mentioned ones don’t include any related information.
 We only need to be able to communicate to the dependents the fact that such an event took place and that is why, similarly to the store, the search input has an event emitter of its own.
-Now, you might be thinking: why would you want to have multiple sources of information given you already have the event driven store solution?
+Now, you might be thinking: why would you want to have multiple sources of information given you already have the event-driven store solution?
 There are a couple of reasons:

-* Because those DOM events don’t contain additional information, there is nothing we need to put into our store.
-It aligns well with the single-responsibility principle, according to which, the store only fulfills its primary function and has no hint of existence of the search input.
+* Since those DOM events don’t contain additional information, there is nothing we need to put into our store.
+It aligns well with the single-responsibility principle, according to which the store only fulfills its primary function and has no hint of existence of the search input.
 * By bypassing the store we shortened an event message travel distance from the source to a subscriber.
 * It also aligns well with a mental model, where if one wants to react to an event that happened in the search input,